 This event is a celebration of mid-summer.
-It provides a unique opportunity to swim one of the most famous and beautiful stretches of open water in the world, at what we believe is the most beautiful time of the day, dawn.
-A key feature of the event is that you arrive in darkness and walk the 1/4 of a mile to the start into the sunrise, led by the torch carrier.
+It provides a unique opportunity to swim one of the most famous and beautiful stretches of open water in the world, at dawn.
+You arrive at the event in darkness and walk the 1/4 of a mile to the start into the sunrise, led by the torch carrier.

 Teams – There is one team competition.
-A team can be made up of any combination of male or female swimmers – Junior, Masters, Traditional, Open (but not elite) and any number.
+A team can be made up of any combination of male or female swimmers (but not elite) and any number.
 The four fastest times will qualify for the competition.
 Create or join a team during the entry process.

-The Henley Classic is hosted at Temple Island Meadows, which is just ¾ mile from Henley town centre.
+The Selkie Henley Classic is hosted at Temple Island Meadows, RG9 3DD, which is just one mile from Henley town centre.
 Parking is available at the event venue.

 The course is a unique, straight line, point-to point-swim (ie no turns) and takes advantage of the boomed course of the Henley Royal Regatta.
 The swim is upstream, the strength of the stream varies from year-to-year, ensuring that no two events are the same.